Douoo/calculator-app/README.md

 - Vanilla JavaScript

-### What do you need to know to make this?
+### What I learned

+This is my first time building a calculator app but I have to say, I learned lots of useful css features like css grid, prefers-color-theme and building custom theme selector for your website.
+Moreover, I was able to practice my javascript skill like using JS classes.
+I learned the basics of CSS grid from the traversy media on youtube(link below).
+It helped me grasp the concept of CSS grids.
+Additional to that, I also learned how we can use prefers-color-scheme for theme setup.

-You can build this with any frontend language that you're comfortable with but you'll need to know the basics of css grid, and I also recommend you understand how to make a custom theme selector
+Summarizing what I learned, you can build this with any frontend language that you're comfortable with but you'll need to know the basics of css grid, and I also recommend you understand how to make a custom theme selector.
+Moreover, I recommend you be familiar with the use javascript OOP concept like using classes.

 ### Useful resources
 - [CSS Grid Tutorial Video](https://www.youtube.com/watch?v=jV8B24rSN5o) - This is an amazing tutorial by travery media which helped me get a concrete basic understanding of css grid.
 - [Usage of Prefers-color-theme](https://web.dev/prefers-color-scheme/) - This is an amazing article helped understand the historical background and theory of dark mode in addition to how to use the prefers-color-theme css feature.
 I'd recommend it to anyone still learning the prefers-color-scheme.
+- [Build A Calculator With JavaScript Tutorial](https://www.youtube.com/watch?v=j59qQ7YWLxw) - Web Dev Simplified's calculator tutorial, this gave me a strong foundation for rebuilding my calculator app additionally reminding me to use a class based approach for certain devlopment approach.

 ## Author